Guides Training Equipment Wrist Wraps

 Do Wrist Wraps Help Bench Press?

-Yes, wrist wraps can help bench press by keeping the hand, forearm, and elbow in good alignment.
-This helps you build more strength in the chest and shoulders, as well as the triceps, because it is not as easy to compensate into incorrect positions.
+Yes, wrist wraps can help bench press by keeping the hand, forearm, and elbow in good alignment but mainly by reducing strain on your wrists when lifting really heavy.
+This can help you build more strength in the chest and shoulders, as well as the triceps.

 This builds a better pressing position to prevent stress and isolate the right muscles – helping you get stronger over time.